botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-aggs-query.md

   - ranges that define buckets for the group-by operation.

 #### Distinct GroupBy
-Only [[aggregables fields;analysis-datamodel?filter=agg:]] can be used for distinct group-by operations.
+Only [[aggregables fields;analysis-datamodel?filter=agg:categorical]] can be used for distinct group-by operations.
 They are specified either by field name or by field, result size and sort order.
 By default, at most 100 results are returned sorted by value.
 The order key can be by `value` or `count`.
 The size is capped at `100`.

 **Examples**